 PROTECTION OF WOMEN FROM DOMESTIC VIOLENCE ACT 2005 – A STUDY

-No Doubt India has Women Specified and Women related legislation both Constitutional and Legal.
-Particularly Section 304B and 498A of IPC, and Provisions of CrPC and Indian Evidence Act along with Articles 14, 21 and 39 (a) to protect the women from different violence.
-The Act of 2005 specifically its Preamble states that this Act is to provide for more effective protection of the rights of women guaranteed under the constitution who are victims of violence of any kind occurring within the family and for matters connected therewith or incidental thereto.
+No Doubt India has Women Specified Women-related legislation, both Constitutional and Legal.
+Particularly Section 304B and 498A of IPC, and Provisions of CrPC and Indian Evidence Act along with Articles 14, 21 and 39 (a) to protect women from different violence.
+The Act of 2005, specifically its Preamble, states that this Act is to provide for more effective protection of the rights of women guaranteed under the constitution who are victims of violence of any kind occurring within the family and for matters connected therewith or incidental thereto.

 According to Section 4 of this Act, apart from the victim herself, the complaint regarding an act or act of domestic violence can also be lodged by ‘any person who has a reason to believe that’ such an act was committed or is being committed.
-This means that neighbours, social workers, relatives can also take initiative and the Provision of the Domestic Violence Act make sure that ‘no criminal, civil or any other liability lies on the informer if the complaint is lodged in good faith.’
+This means that neighbours, social workers, and relatives can also take the initiative, and the Provision of the Domestic Violence Act makes sure that ‘no criminal, civil or any other liability lies on the informer if the complaint is lodged in good faith.’

-Any women who are or has been in a domestic or family relationship, if it is subject to any act of domestic violence can complain.
+Any woman who is or has been in a domestic or family relationship, if it is subject to any act of domestic violence, can complain.
 Aggrieved or affected women can complain to the concerned protection officer, Police Officer, Service Provider or Magistrate.
-Aggrieved women have a right to be informed about the available services and free legal services from the Protection Officer etc. Shelter home and medical facilities can be provided to aggrieved woman.
+Aggrieved women have a right to be informed about the available services and free legal services from the Protection Officer etc. Shelter homes and medical facilities can be provided to aggrieved women.
 According to Section 16 of this Act, the proceedings of the complaint can be held in Camera.

-Certain Provisions of the Protection of Women from Domestic Violence Act, 2005 came up for interpretation before the Supreme Court in S R Batra v.
+Certain Provisions of the Protection of Women from Domestic Violence Act, 2005, came up for interpretation before the Supreme Court in S R Batra v.
 Taruna Batra (2006).
-Taruna Batra was married to Amit Batra, son of appellants.
-After Marriage respondent, Taruna Batra started living with her Husband in the house of appellants which belonged to her mother-in-law.
+Taruna Batra was married to Amit Batra, son of the appellants.
+After the Marriage respondent, Taruna Batra started living with her Husband in the house of the appellants, which belonged to her mother-in-law.

-After Taruna Batra’s husband filed an FIR, she filed an FIR Under Section 406, 498-A, 506 and 34 IPC and got the family of her husband including him arrested who were granted bail after 3 days.
-She shifted to her parent’s residence from where she then tried to enter the house, which was of her mother-in-law, failing which she along with her parents forcibly broke open the door of the house.
-The appellants alleged that they were terrorised by their daughter- in- law.
+After Taruna Batra’s husband filed an FIR, she filed an FIR Under Section 406, 498-A, 506 and 34 IPC and got the family of her husband, including him, arrested, who were granted bail after 3 days.
+She shifted to her parent’s residence, from where she then tried to enter the house, which was of her mother-in-law, failing which she, along with her parents, forcibly broke open the door of the house.
+The appellants alleged that they were terrorised by their daughter-in-law.
 Meanwhile, a mandatory injunction had been filed by her to enable her to enter the house.
-The trial judge granted a temporary injunction restraining appellants from interfering with the possession of Taruna Batra.
-When an appeal was filed against the order of the trial court, senior civil judge held that the house was not the matrimonial home and, therefore she had no right to properties other than that of her husband.
+The trial judge granted a temporary injunction restraining the appellants from interfering with the possession of Taruna Batra.
+When an appeal was filed against the order of the trial court, the senior civil judge held that the house was not the matrimonial home and, therefore, she had no right to properties other than that of her husband.
 Aggrieved Taruna Batra filed a petition Under Section 227 wherein the High Court held that she was entitled to continue to reside since it was her matrimonial home.

 Section 8 of the Protection of Women from Domestic Violence Act, 2005 provides for the setting up and functions of Protection Officers.
 These Officers to be appointed by the State Government will be under the jurisdiction and control of the court and are responsible for monitoring the cases of domestic abuse.
 Section 20 of this Act states that Magistrate may direct the respondent to pay monetary relief to meet expenses or losses of the aggrieved person.
 Section 22 of this Act states that Magistrate can make the respondent pay compensation and damages for injuries including mental torture and emotional distress caused by the acts of domestic violence.
 Under Section 23 of this Act, the Magistrate may grant interim orders.
 He may also pass ex-parte orders on the basis of affidavits given by the aggrieved person.